ErindiGR/LMB/README.md

 LMB is a c++ libaray that bakes lightmaps.
 The library is flexible and extendable and it alsow supports multithreading.\
-LMB supports direct lighting, ambient occlussion, denoising and more to come in the future.You can also extend the fatrues on your own fairly easily.
+LMB supports direct lighting, ambient occlussion, indirect lighting, denoising and more to come in the future.You can also extend the features on your own fairly easily.

 # Third Party Libraries